Problem-Solving/Coping Skills Drop-in

 - For resources regarding relationships and sexual respect, visit the Sexual Respect Initiative

-- To discuss sexual health or to learn about HIV testing, visit GHAP (Gay Health Advocacy Project) at Columbia Health Medical Services
+- To discuss sexual health or to learn about HIV/STI testing, visit GHAP (Gay Health Advocacy Project) at Columbia Health Medical Services

 - To learn about nutrition and eating habits, visit our Nutrition page or make an appointment to see the Nutritionist at Medical Services